22 February 2020 / Greet / Comments Off on The Sympathy Card: Lesbian Comedy About Bad First Dates and Cancer

 Best Feature Film De Roze Filmdagen: And the winner is….

 Two weeks ago, I published a blog and vlog about De Roze Filmdagen, or the Amsterdam LGBTQ Film Festival, which was held March 8-18.
-The organization must have liked what I did because they asked me to become a judge for their Best Feature Film Award.
+The organization then asked me to become a judge for their Best Feature Film Award.
 I feel very honored that I was asked.
 Thanks, De Roze Filmdagen!

 Judging which movie is the Best Feature Film

-I can tell you that watching a movie just for the fun of it is very different from watching a movie in order to decide whether or not it deserves an award.
-You experience all these emotions while watching a movie but when you are a judge, you constantly have to ask yourself how those emotions influence your decision.
+I can tell you that watching a movie just for fun is very different from watching a movie to decide if it deserves an award.
+You experience all these emotions while watching a movie.
+When you are a judge, you constantly have to ask yourself how those emotions influence your decision.

-What makes a movie a good movie and what makes a movie the Best Feature Film?
+What makes a movie a good movie?
+What makes a movie the Best Feature Film?
 For me, I decided that I wanted to make my decision based on the impact the movies made on me and how much of a connection I felt with the main characters.
-The latter does not mean I have to agree with what the main characters do; I simply have to understand why they do what they do and see an in-depth representation of them.
+The latter does not mean I have to agree with what the main characters do.
+I simply have to understand why they do what they do and see an in-depth representation of them.